 This evening is free for you to dine at leisure.
 Your hotel offers a number of different dining options.
 (Overnight Dead Sea) BL

 Day 15: Tuesday 15 April, Dead Sea – Ghwar As-Safi – Dead Sea

 - Lot’s Cave & Museum, Ghwar as-Safi

-- Tawahin as-Sukkar (Sugar Mill), Ghwar As-Safi
+- Tawahin as-Sukkar (Sugar Mill), Ghwar as-Safi

 - Farewell Dinner

-Nearby we visit the ancient Tawahin as-Sukkar or sugar mill.
+We also visit the ancient Tawahin as-Sukkar or sugar mill.
 Sugar production dominated the area’s economy from the 11th to the 15th century, an industry that demanded tremendous technology and tools.
 The historic stone mill gives great insight into the technology of the time, revealing an elaborate system of extracting, purifying, and storing sugar from sugar canes.
 As recently as 2016, archaeologists discovered the complex gear system used to channel water from the Wadi Hasa across the surrounding sugar fields and the mill.
 The site shows that Ghawr as-Safi was the centre of the sugar industry, and that sugar was then sold across the entire Mediterranean region.

 This evening we enjoy a farewell meal at the hotel.
 (Overnight Dead Sea) BLD